caitlinstanton/Interactive-Lab-Hub/Lab 3/README.md

 ## Share your idea sketches with Zoom Room mates and get feedback

-*what was the feedback?
+*What was the feedback?
 Who did it come from?*
-> Sujith's feedback: "I really like your groups idea and think I could personally use it haha.
-The only suggestion I have is to include key words in deepspeech that indicate that the user is not working.
+> Sujith's feedback: "I really like your group's idea and think I could personally use it haha.
+The only suggestion I have is to include keywords in deepspeech that indicate that the user is not working.
 Then, Bill/the friend would just be notified and be able to help."
 >
 > Andrew's feedback: "I thought the decision to give it a real name rather than something closer to just a description was really smart and definitely helps users get comfortable with the device much faster.
 Rather than just a 'STOP', as an extension you could give Bill multiple levels of suggestion, starting from gently reminding the user to stop being distracted to forcefully being annoying until the user gets back to work; this could be potentially more user-friendly and lets you configure it so you can get in the occasional meme if you're just doing casual work."
 >